CarterEVERYTHING-Codes/ClassVote/README.md

 *   **Participant Count Display:** Shows the current number of participants in the session.
 *   Global header with Login/Logout (to `/auth` page), Feedback link, Results link (for logged-in users), and theme toggle.
 *   **Results Page (`/results`):** Logged-in (non-anonymous) users can view:
     *   A history of sessions they administered, including the overall presenter scores for each.
+Admins can toggle a session to be "Permanently Saved" or delete it.
     *   A history of their own presentation scores from past sessions where their name/account was matched.
 *   **Account Page (`/account`):** Logged-in (non-anonymous) users can manage their account, including sending a password reset email (for email/password accounts) and deleting their account.
+*   **Session Retention:** Sessions are created with `isPermanentlySaved: false`.
+Admins can toggle this.
+Sessions not marked as permanently saved are intended to be deleted after 30 days via a separate, manually implemented Firebase Cloud Function.

 ## Next Steps (Future Enhancements - Not Yet Implemented)
+*   **Automatic Deletion Cloud Function:** Implement a scheduled Firebase Cloud Function to delete sessions where `sessionEnded == true`, `isPermanentlySaved == false`, and `createdAt` is older than 30 days.
-*   More granular privacy controls for viewing session results if needed (currently all authenticated users can read session details for the "Results" page).
+*   More granular privacy controls for viewing session results if needed (currently all authenticated users can read session details for the "Results" page, though sensitive actions are admin-only).
 *   More formal mechanism for "sending" or sharing results with presenters post-session beyond the "Results" page.
 *   More detailed user profiles.
 *   Further optimization of Firestore queries for the Results page if performance becomes an issue with a very large number of sessions.